bcCOVID-19group/bcCOVID-19group-site/content/post/2021-04-30-report/index.md

 status of COVID-19 in British Columbia (April 30, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
-In the video accompanying this report, Dr. Sarah Otto walks you through these results and highlights the take home messages.
+In the video accompanying this report, Dr. Sally Otto walks you through these results and highlights the take home messages.

 ### Video